 Blade’s autotaxin inhibitor, BLD-0409, is now being studied in a Phase 1 double-blind, randomized, placebo-controlled, multiple cohort, single and multiple ascending dose trial to assess safety, tolerability and pharmacokinetics in healthy participants (Clinicaltrials.gov NCT04146805).

-BLD-0409 is the lead candidate for the Phase 2 trial in Non-Alcoholic Steatohepatitis (NASH), projected to begin Q2 2021.
+BLD-0409 is the lead candidate for the Phase 2 trial in Non-Alcoholic Steatohepatitis (NASH), projected to begin mid 2021.

-Another Phase 2 trial will study the effect of BLD-0409 in patients with Primary Biliary Cholangitis (PBC) and moderate to severe pruritus.
-This trial is projected to commence in Q4 2020.
+Another Phase 2 trial will study the effect of BLD-0409 in patients with Impaired Liver Function.
+This trial is projected to commence in early 2021.